equinor/webviz-subsurface/webviz-config.md

 If feature is requested, the data could also come from a database.

 <!-- tab:Arguments -->

 * **`csv_file`:** Path to the csv file containing the tabular data.
 Either absolute path or relative to the configuration file.

-*Required, type str (corresponding to a path)*

----

 * **`plot_options`:** A dictionary of plot options to initialize the plot with.

-*default = null, Optional, type dict*

----

 * **`filter_cols`:** Dataframe columns that can be used to filter data.

-*default = null, Optional, type list*

----

 * **`filter_defaults`:** A dictionary with column names as keys,                          and a list of column values that should be preselected in the filter.
 If a columm is not defined, all values are preselected for the column.

-*default = null, Optional, type dict*

----

 * **`column_color_discrete_maps`:** A dictionary with column names as keys,                                     each key containing a new dictionary with the columns                                     unique values as keys, and the color they should be                                     plotted with as value.
 Hex values needs quotes ''                                     to not be read as a comment.

-*default = null, Optional, type dict*

----

 * **`lock`:** If `True`, only the plot is shown,               all dropdowns for changing plot options are hidden.

-*default = false, Optional, type bool*

 ---
 How to use in YAML config file:
 ```yaml
     - TablePlotter: